VeronicaYitingYan/myproject/_pages/about.md

-  I'm a data analyst and supporteble engineer who excels at Exploratory Analysis, Statistics, Machine Learning and Data Visualizations.
+  I'm a supporteble engineer who excels at Software Engineering, Data mining, Exploratory Analysis, Statistics, Machine Learning and Data Visualizations.

  Obtained a Master degree in Apllied Math (UIUC) and Bachelor degreen in Mathematics(U of Macau Hornor).
-3+  years working experience as Data Analyst and Engineer.
+3+  years working experience as Suportability Engineer and 1 year experience as Data Analyst.
 Building decision support models in Electronic Engineering and Insurance area.

-  A self-motivated and competent individual who are passionate about Data, Math and Engineering.
+  A self-motivated and competent individual who are passionate about Engineering, Data and Math.